nkezhaya/shippex/README.md

 Shippex is an abstraction of commonly used features in shipping with various carriers.
 It provides a (hopefully) pleasant API to work with carrier-provided web interfaces for fetching rates and printing shipping labels.

-As of now, only UPS is supported.
+As of now, only UPS and USPS are supported.
 More carrier support will come in the future.
-Units of measurement are currently hardcoded to inches and miles.
+Units of measurement are mostly hardcoded to inches and miles.

 ## Installation